 Mixed hardwood and tile flooring can also be used to create an interesting pattern in a hallway.
 In most cases, tile flooring is used for the center of the hallway while the hardwood floor is used near the sides.
 This design is both good looking and practical as the tiles are often easier to clean and more resilient to dents and dings than many types of hardwood.
 Even so, this isn’t the only trendy hallway pattern that can be created with these two flooring materials.
 Rectangular hardwood tile planks can be arranged in a crisscross pattern around square flooring tiles to create a classy hallway flooring pattern.

 Creating a Special Effect in a Single Room

 You can use mixed flooring in a living room, dining room, family room, bedroom, or even the bathroom.
 The dividing line between the flooring is often used to delineate certain areas of the room but this doesn’t always have to be the case.
 Mixed flooring can create a pattern similar to a rug in any given room; alternatively, you can use primarily one type of flooring material for the room while using another flooring material for the sides or the entrance to the room.

 These are just some of the many ways you can use mixed flooring to create a unique ambiance in the home.
 Consider the options to see which one is best for your home and work with our flooring professionals to create a design that best suits your tastes, needs, and budget.
 Schedule your free in-home design consultation with Floor Coverings International of Charleston today to learn all about your different options.
-We proudly serve the greater Charleston, Mount Pleasant, the Lowcountry areas.
+We proudly serve the greater Charleston, Mount Pleasant, and the Lowcountry areas.